 Why Do You Fold the Tops of Onions?

 If you plan to use the onions right away, folding onion tops isn’t really necessary.
 However, if your goal is to store the onions for the winter, rolling down onion tops encourages the onion to turn brown and stop taking up water, thus boosting the final process of ripening.
-When sap no longer flows through the onion plant, growth stops and the onion will soon be ready to harvest and cure for storage.
+When sap no longer flows through the

 When to Fold Onion Tops